INSIGHT-Congo Republic president's adviser awarded oil licenses at heart of Eni probe

 Shell, Eni, Descalzi and the other individuals have denied any wrongdoing in the Nigeria case.
 The company has said it is confident the allegations levelled at it by prosecutors would be found groundless.

 In the Congo matter, the fresh detail about the role of the president’s advisor raises questions about Eni’s due diligence into its local partner, said Natasha White, a London-based researcher at anti-corruption campaign group Global Witness.
-The non-governmental organization identified the role Gokana played in the reallocation of the licenses and shared the findings with Reuters.
+The non-governmental organization identified the ties between Eni and Gokana and shared the findings with Reuters.

 A former Eni director told prosecutors that while at the company, he raised concerns to CEO Descalzi about ties between Eni’s Congolese partner company and the president’s advisor, and that the CEO dismissed them, according to a 2015 deposition reviewed by Reuters.